mjfusa/WebhookAF/lab/FunctionApp.md

 3. Open the URL in a browser and verify the breakpoint is hit.

 ## Run locally, trigger with Dataverse
-Explain to trigger from Dataverse we'll need to use ngrok to get a internet IP address to tunnel to the locally running app.
+>Note: To trigger from Dataverse we'll need to use ngrok to get a internet IP address to tunnel to the locally running app.

 **ngrok http 7066 --host-header localhost**

->Note: **\<random name>.ngrok.io** returned from ngrok you will need this in the next steps.
+>Note: **\<random name>.ngrok.io** returned from ngrok.
+You will need this in the next steps.

 Keep ngrok running.